 “Apparently under way is a large cyberspace campaign by Iran, both to attack various targets in retaliation for the sanctions imposed against it and to repel the cyber attacks directed at it,” the Tel Aviv-based Institute for National Security Studies said in a report released yesterday.

 Imperva, based in Tel Aviv and Redwood Shores, California, sells tools and services to safeguard data and online systems.
 Its competitors include Oracle Corp.
-(ORCL), F5 Networks Inc. (FFIV) and International Business Machines Corp.
-(IBM)
+(ORCL:US), F5 Networks Inc. (FFIV:US) and International Business Machines Corp.
+(IBM:US)

 Israel’s cyber borders may be easier to defend than those of the U.S., because it has only a handful of outgoing communication links, and the country is geographically small and culturally homogeneous, making it easier to mobilize civilians in an emergency, Shulman said.

 “Just as we have Iron Dome against missiles, and a security fence against infiltrators and terrorism, we will have a similar defense against cyber attacks,” Netanyahu said, referring to anti-missile defense system Iron Dome and a West Bank barrier Israel says is meant stop suicide bombers.

 Netanyahu didn’t say which computer systems were attacked and Shulman said his hacker monitoring team didn’t record any spike in assaults in recent days.
 In the U.S., Panetta said on Oct.
 12 that there had been increased assaults on U.S. systems operating chemical, electricity and water plants.
 He warned of a possible terrorist attack of Sept.
 11, 2001 magnitude.

 Iran has accused Israel and the U.S. of trying to sabotage its nuclear program through a malware virus known as Stuxnet.
 The U.S. is leading economic sanctions aimed at preventing the development of an Iranian nuclear weapon.